Lillious/Node-Webserver/README.md

     }
 }
 ```
 Here, myFirstJob is the name of the job object that you want to create.
 You can replace it with a name of your choice.
 The name property is a string that describes the job.
 The enabled property is a boolean that specifies whether the job is enabled or disabled.
 The interval property is a number that represents the time interval at which the job will execute.
 The start() function is the code that will be executed when the job is started.
+The stop() function provides the ability to terminate a job at any time.

 ## Redirects
 Location: config/redirects.cfg